Danny’s DNA Discoveries – Tubaria, Flammulaster and Phaeomarasmius of the PNW

 Tubaria - hopefully recognized by slightly decurrent gills, and by being the most hygrophanous mushrooms I've ever seen, with a striking colour change from dark when wet to very pale when dry (check out the photo at the top left for the extreme range of colours).
 Otherwise they can be hard to recognize without learning them all, especially when they get >2.5 cm across and aren't as little as you expect an LBM to be.
 Some are abundantly common.
 A couple of bright red Tubarias are the most easily recognized.

-Flammulaster/Phaeomarasmius - stand out from most other LBMs by usually being granular or floccose scaly over the entire fruitbody.
-They are rare enough that we had not noticed any reports of Flammulaster from the PNW until I found one at a Key Council meeting in 2012, and we started looking into it further.
-The ones found on wood are probably most easily confused with the scaly Pholiota, especially the small, pale capped Pholiota scamba, but most others are usually larger and those all have viscid caps (everything in this family is dry capped).
+Flammulaster/Phaeomarasmius - stand out from most other LBMs by usually being granular or floccose-scaly over the entire fruitbody.
+Phaeomarasmius are said to be more dessication tolerant and tougher fleshed than Flammulaster, and usually on deciduous bark, with interesting cheilocystidia.
+The Flammulaster/Phaeomarasmius found on wood are probably most easily confused with the scaly Pholiota, especially the small, pale capped Pholiota scamba, but those are usually larger and all have viscid caps (everything in this family is dry capped).
+Flammulaster were overlooked so much so that we had not had any official reports of Flammulaster from the PNW until I found one at a Key Council meeting in 2012, when we started looking into it further.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.